andrewkrug/securing-the-cloud-supplemental/getting-started-guide/getting-started.md

 The following link is a ~ 2 GB VM which includes many of the tools you will need during the course:

-For the preview of the course please use:
+For the course please use:

 [https://s3-us-west-2.amazonaws.com/securing-the-cloud.andrewkrug.com/vm/latest/packer-securing-the-cloud.ova](https://s3-us-west-2.amazonaws.com/securing-the-cloud.andrewkrug.com/vm/latest/packer-securing-the-cloud.ova)